-The Eurasian Prize Statuette is only awarded to the entrants of Professional type who take the first place in one of the subcategories.
+The Eurasian Prize Trophy (Statuette) is only awarded to the entrants of Professional level who take the first place in any of the award subcategories.

-All winners and finalists of the Eurasian Prize, regardless of entrant level, are awarded the Eurasian Prize Certificate.
-The Certificates vary based on the place taken and specify the entrant level (Professional/Student):
+All Laureates of the Eurasian Prize, regardless of the entrant level, category and subcategory, are awarded the Eurasian Prize Diploma.
+The Diplomas vary based on the place taken and specify the entrant level (Professional/Student):

-- The Eurasian Prize Silver is awarded to Professional level entrants for the second place in any of the subcategories
+- The Eurasian Prize Silver Diploma is awarded to Professional and Student level entrants for the second place in any of the subcategories

-- The Eurasian Prize Bronze is awarded to Professional level entrants for the 3rd place in any of the subcategories
+- The Eurasian Prize Bronze Diploma is awarded to Professional and Student level entrants for the 3rd place in any of the subcategories

 The Eurasian Prize winners and finalists get exposure in multiple ways, which includes featuring your work:

 - on social pages of the Eurasian Prize